 What Is FCW System?

 FCW (Forward Collision Warning) system analyzes the traffic in front of your Honda when your vehicle speed is ten mph or higher.
+The FCW system uses sensors such as cameras, radar, and lidar to detect objects in front of the vehicle and calculate their speed and distance relative to the car’s movement.

 It determines the likelihood of a frontal collision and provides you with visual and audible warnings to apply brakes.